 NSKeyed supports limited type coercion for numeric types.
 You can use any of the integer decode methods to decode a value encoded as any type of integer, whether a standard

-double-returning decode methods to handle a value encoded as a
+Double-returning decode methods to handle value encoded as a